nickjcroucher/gubbins/README.md

 * Python modules: Biopython (> 1.59), DendroPy (>=4.0), Reportlab, nose, pillow
 * Standard build environment tools (e.g. python3, pip3, make, autoconf, libtool, gcc, check, etc...)

 There are a number of ways to install Gubbins and details are provided below.
 If you encounter an issue when installing Gubbins please contact your local system administrator.
-If you encounter a bug please log it [here](https://github.com/sanger-pathogens/gubbins/issues) or email us at gubbins-help@sanger.ac.uk.

 ### OSX/Linux - conda
 Install conda and enable the bioconda channels.